shmiko/shmiko.github.io/_posts/2016-05-02-software-development-methodologies.md

 **Some useful tools include....**

 * Tools to help:

+**Trello**

-**Trello** is a web-based project management application originally made by Fog Creek Software in 2011, that spun out to be its own company in 2014.
+#### A web-based project management application originally made by Fog Creek Software in 2011, that spun out to be its own company in 2014.

-#### Trello uses the kanban paradigm for managing projects, originally popularized by Toyota in the 1980s for supply chain management.
+Trello uses the kanban paradigm for managing projects, originally popularized by Toyota in the 1980s for supply chain management.

 Projects are represented by boards, which contain lists (corresponding to task lists).
 Lists contain cards (corresponding to tasks).
 Cards are supposed to progress from one list to the next (via drag-and-drop), for instance mirroring the flow of a feature from idea to implementation.